Schöner Brunnen

 Schöner Brunnen (en:beautiful fountain) is a 14th-century fountain located on Nuremberg's main market next to the town hall and is considered one of the main attractions of the city's Historical Mile.
-The fountain is approximately 19 meters high and has the shape of a Gothic spire.
+The fountain is approximately 19 metres high and has the shape of a Gothic spire.

 History

 The fountain was built by Heinrich Beheim from 1385 to 1396.

-Description

-The 40 colorful figures that adorn the fountain represent the world view of the Holy Roman Empire.
-They are philosophy, the seven liberal arts, the four Evangelists, the four Church Fathers, the seven Prince-electors, the Nine Worthies, Moses and seven Prophets (Hosea, Daniel, Jeremiah, Ezekiel, Amos, Isaiah and Joel).

-The two brass rings embedded in the fence surrounding the fountain on opposite sides are said to bring good luck to those who spin them.
+During ww2 the fountain was surrounded by concrete to protect it from bombings.